-This Project is being undertaken within a single jurisdiction by a single TNSP, hence it falls under Category C in Table 2.
+This Project is being undertaken within a single region by a single TNSP, hence it falls under Category C in Table 2.

 This Project will reduce the existing limit from 1,000 MW to 950 MW.
-A 50 MW reduction corresponds to 5% of the interconnector capacity, however the generator will be included on the left hand side (LHS) of the interconnector constraint equation that will limit solar/BESS output as required.
+A 50 MW reduction corresponds to 5% of the interconnector capacity, however the solar/BESS generating units/bidirectional units will be included on the left hand side (LHS) of the interconnector constraint equation that will limit output as required.
 Testing under NER 5.7.7 may therefore not be required.